papyrusglobal/security_audit/README.md

 # Base Smart Contracts

-We use [OpenZeppelin](https://github.com/OpenZeppelin/zeppelin-solidity) smart contracts as base for some of Papyrus smart contracts.
-Currently commit 725ed40a57e8973b3ae6e2f39f9c887d0056ca39 is used.

-Also we use [MultiSigWalletWithDailyLimit](https://github.com/gnosis/MultiSigWallet) implementation from Gnosis for Papyrus wallets.
-Commit c23be004ad993248281805303278abe14c410c8d is used.

 ## SafeMath.sol

 Implements helper functions which make simple arithmetic operations with overflow checking.
 Based on OpenZeppelin `SafeMath` smart contract.
 Note that functions throw when overflow is detected.